ElasticDiffusion: Training-free Arbitrary Size Image Generation through Global-Local Content Separation: Experiments

 \subsection{Qualitative Results}

-We show square image generation samples in Fig.~\ref{fig:square-comparision} generated from the CelebAHQ dataset at various resolutions.
+We show square image generation samples in~\cref{fig:square-comparision} generated from the CelebAHQ dataset at various resolutions.
 Both \emph{MultiDiffusion} and \emph{Stable Diffusion} have a tendency to replicate textures and body parts at higher resolutions, resulting in images that lack coherence.
 At resolutions lower than its training resolution $512 \times 512$, \emph{StableDiffusion} aligns poorly with the provided captions and produces unappealing images. \emph{SDXL}, trained for $1024 \times 1024$ resolution, has a similar trend of reduced perceptual quality at lower sizes, eventually producing complete noise at a resolution of $256 \times 256$.
 In contrast, \name{} maintains image coherence across all tested resolutions, and yields results comparable to \emph{SDXL} at $1024\times1024$, despite using a less powerful base model and lower memory.
 We excluded results at $512 \times 512$ because both our method and \emph{MultiDiffusion} generate same outputs as the base \emph{Stable Diffusion} model.
-We also omitted the results of \emph{MultiDiffusion} at $256 \times 256$ since it is not designed to generate images at sizes smaller than the base model.
-Fig.~\ref{fig:aspect-ratio-comparision} presents generated samples at various aspect ratios.
+We also omitted the results of \emph{MultiDiffusion} at $256 \times 256$ since it is not designed to generate images at sizes smaller than the base model. ~\cref{fig:aspect-ratio-comparision} presents generated samples at various aspect ratios.
 We observe a similar trend of pattern repetition and reduced perceptual quality for images generated by the baselines, in contrast to those generated by \name{}.

-Finally, we apply our method using \emph{SDXL} as the base model to enable Full-HD image generation ($1920 \times 1080$).
-We show an example of our approach vs. \emph{SDXL} in Fig. \ref{fig:full-hd}.
-While our method successfully generates coherent images at Full-HD resolution, \emph{SDXL} struggles with texture and part repetition, despite being fined-tuned on $40$ different aspect ratios.
-This is because \emph{SDXL} was restricted to resolution with pixel counts near $1024 \times 1024$ during fine-tuning stages.
+Finally, we apply our method using \emph{SDXL} as the base model to enable Full-HD image generation ($1920 \times 1080$) and provide examples in Supp.~\cref{supp:additional-results}.